 The new PNOZmm0.1p and PNOZmm0.2p base units are expandable on the left-hand side by using up to four PNOZmml1p multi-Link safe link modules (for interconnecting multiple PNOZmulti units) or up to four PNOZmm12p modules (for connection of the distributed periphery PDP67 modules), and by using PNOZmmc1p or PNOZmmc2p communication modules (for Ethernet TCP/IP and Modbus TCP comms).
 Output expansion is achieved on the right-hand side using the existing range of Pilz PNOZsigma expansion modules (PNOZs7 – s11), thereby increasing the number of relay contacts available.

-Follow the link for more information about the PNOZmulti Mini, use the form on this page or contact Pilz by emailing or telephoning +44 (0)1536 460 766.
+Follow the link for more information about the PNOZmulti Mini or contact Pilz by emailing or telephoning +44 (0)1536 460 766.